History of the house in the Fischergrube 52

 A bath house stood on this site from 1299 to 1308.
 In the early 17th century the house was owned by the city of Lübeck.
 It was later turned into an anchor smithy run by Nic H. Rohlfien the elder.
 The smithy was managed by the Recke family between 1830 and 1885; initially by the father, before the son took over the business in 1864.

 Labour of love or should we say for the love of Lübeck.

-In 1978 the old historic town house was bought by the mother of today’s owner and run as a hotel garni, similar to a British bed and breakfast.
+In 1978 the old historic town house was bought by the proprietors Family and run as a hotel garni, similar to a British bed and breakfast.

-Her, then 22 years old daughter Hilke Bünis-Flebbe took on the inheritance and continued her mother’s dream of turning the little Bed and Breakfast into a small beautiful boutique hotel for artists and cultural lovers from all over the world.
+Her 22 year old daughter, Hilke Bünis-Flebbe, took on the inheritance and continued her mother’s dream of turning the little Bed and Breakfast into a small beautiful boutique hotel for artists and cultural lovers from all over the world.

 In May 2014 the owners son, Alexander Flebbe, passed his exam for recognition as Bachelor Professional of Hospitality Management (CCI).
-At the age of 22 he is supporting the young Klassik Altstadt Hotel team, preparing to take over the hotel into the third generation
+At the age of 22 he supported the young Klassik Altstadt Hotel team, preparing to take over the hotel into the third generation.